Innovation Districts, Thought Leadership, and Economic Development.

 Components: New renaissance, navigating change, agile strategy, collaboration, innovation, global context, new models

 Economic Development fosters the creation of wealth by connecting together people, ideas and capital to create value in the marketplace.
-This value may be measured in startup businesses, increased jobs, return on investment to attract business expansions and a variety of other metrics.
+There are a variety of ways to measure this value including number of startup businesses, increased jobs, return on investment through attracting business expansions, and a variety of other metrics.